lewisdiamond/stromjs/README.md

 ## collect(options)
-Return a `ReadWrite` stream that collects streamed chunks into an array or buffer
+Returns a `ReadWrite` stream that collects streamed chunks into an array or buffer

 | Param | Type | Description |
 | --- | --- | --- |